 1 tablespoon Sriracha hot sauce (more or less depending on your spice tolerance)

 1. Prep the tempeh: tempeh needs to be marinated or simmered in a broth before you cook with it.
 In a saucepan, add the vegetable stock, honey, garlic, and ginger.
-Bring to a simmer and add the tempeh.
-Cook for about 10 minutes, then drain.
+Bring to a simmer and add the cubed tempeh.
+Cook for 10 minutes, then drain.
 Remove the ginger slices and set aside.

 3. Saute the vegetables: in a large saute pan over medium-high heat, add the canola oil.
 Add the pepper slices and stir every few minutes.
 After 5 minutes, add the broccoli and tempeh and continue cooking for another 3 minutes.
 At this point, you may add in the rice, as I did, or you can leave it aside.
 Turn off the heat.

 5. Divide the tempeh and vegetables into four equal bowls, add the rice if you have not done so yet and drizzle the peanut sauce.
-Serve hot.